vladflore/solactive-coding-challenge/README.md

 1. Add (more) data validation
 2. Unit Tests for saveInstrumentTickStats and generally more testing
 3. Resource slice test
-4. because I do not keep a list of ticks, rather I compute the stats on the fly, as they come in, if the last tick came more than 60 seconds ago, that tick should not be part of the statistics data anymore (for a specific instrument or for the aggregated stats) => bug ?! :(
+4. Because I do not keep a list of ticks, rather I compute the stats on the fly, as they come in, if the last tick came more than 60 seconds ago, that tick should not be part of the statistics data anymore (for a specific instrument or for the aggregated stats) => bug ?! :(